Communications Assistance Program

 By arrangement, group workshops will be offered to enhance writing and oral/aural communication skills.
 If you would like to recommend or schedule a workshop to be offered you can send your recommendations to the Graduate School.
 Some possible topics for workshops include:

 - Writing Assistance: grammar review, organizing your writing, source citation/plagiarism awareness, paraphrasing and summarizing skills, technical writing

 - Public Speaking: presentation skills, use of technology in presentations

 - Formatting assistance: hands-on or lecture training on formatting documents using MS Office, Open Office, or Adobe Acrobat Pro.

 Workshop costs will vary and may be dependent on the number of attendees.

 Additional Services on Campus

-- International GTA Assistance Program (IGTAAP): Open to any international graduate student, and free of charge, IGTAAP focuses on improving oral communication skills, presentation strategies, orientation to campus and the community, and cultural exchange through individual and through small group activities.
+- International Graduate Student Communication and Cultural Center (IGSC3): Open to any international graduate student, and free of charge, the IGSC3 focuses on improving oral communication skills, presentation strategies, orientation to campus and the community, and cultural exchange through individual and through small group activities.

-- Research Development: Open to students applying for funding from external sources, such as the NSF Graduate Research Fellowship Program.
-More information on applying for external funding is found on our web site.
+- Research Development: In addition to the Proposal Incentive Award, assistance is available to students applying for funding from external sources, such as the NSF Graduate Research Fellowship Program.
+More information on external funding is found on our web site.